vimona3ds/diverge-3/docs/features/visual_system.md

   - ✅ Parameters can be properly updated during runtime
   - ✅ Render target management works correctly with ping-pong buffers
   - ✅ Each technique successfully renders to appropriate targets
-- ✅ Visual node definitions (in progress):
+- ✅ Visual node definitions:
   - ✅ Test file for visual node registration and functionality
   - ✅ MetaballsNode implementation with appropriate inputs, outputs, and parameters
   - ✅ ReactionDiffusionNode implementation